 Laundry Rooms at Campgrounds

 The other thing I noticed about using campground laundry rooms was there seemed to be a marked difference in the “cleanliness” of laundry rooms.
 The ones at private campgrounds seemed to be cleaner and better maintained.
 Those at state park campgrounds tended to be not as clean or well maintained.
-And my solution keeping change on hand is to save all my quarters for only laundry.
-Heck, I even “buy” quarters off of my children!
+And my solution for keeping change on hand is to save all my quarters for only laundry.
+Heck, I even “buy” quarters from my children!
 (Most of the laundry facilities I’ve used at campgrounds are still taking quarters)!